Thanks for visiting my website!

-Playing the bass has been one of the greatest gifts of my life.
-I live for intense improvisational jams and playing fun and interesting music for true music lovers and fans.
 I am interested in all kinds of music and appreciate musicians of all types.
-I am especially inspired by the bass playing of: Jaco Pastorius, Victor Wooten, Tony Levin, Steve Swallow, Roger Waters, Stanley Clarke, Phil Lesh, Mike Gordon, Berry Oakley, Scott Thunes, Jack Cassady; along with all of the classic 70's prog-rock bassists: Mike Rutherford, Greg Lake, Ray Shulman, John Wetton, Geddy Lee, Glenn Cornick, Chris Squire, etc.
+I am especially inspired by the bass playing of: Jaco Pastorius, Tony Levin, Steve Swallow, Victor Wooten, Roger Waters, Stanley Clarke, Phil Lesh, Mike Gordon, Berry Oakley, Scott Thunes, Jack Cassady; along with all of the classic 70's prog-rock bassists: Mike Rutherford, Greg Lake, Ray Shulman, John Wetton, Geddy Lee, Glenn Cornick, Chris Squire, etc.

-I love writing music and am heavily influenced by composers and songwriters who dare to reach beyond the expected, musicians such as: Frank Zappa, Pat Metheny, Todd Rundgren, Phish, Oregon, Charles Mingus, Herbie Hancock, Trilok Gurtu, Joe Jackson, Igor Stravinsky, Joni Mitchell, Grateful Dead, Santana, Gentle Giant, Jethro Tull, Yes, King Crimson, Carla Bley, and many other rock, jazz, classical, and world music legends.
+I love writing music and am heavily influenced by composers and songwriters who dare to reach beyond the expected, musicians and groups such as: Frank Zappa, Pat Metheny, Lyle Mays, Todd Rundgren, Phish, Oregon, Charles Mingus, Herbie Hancock, Trilok Gurtu, Joe Jackson, Igor Stravinsky, Joni Mitchell, Grateful Dead, Santana, Gentle Giant, Jethro Tull, Yes, King Crimson, Carla Bley, and many other rock, jazz, classical, and world music legends.

 I hope to be able to create and perform more theatrical and experimental performances in the lineage of such highly creative acts as: Peter Gabriel & Genesis, The Tubes, Pink Floyd, etc.